Isaaker/Sword/README.md

 - Sword Lite: Sword Lite will have two languages integrated in its code, Spanish and English.
 And unlike Sword Multilanguage it will not work with language files.-Available-
 - Sword Multilanguage: Sword Multilanguage will work through gettext and the use of .pot and .po language files.-Not available-

--If you find a bug you can notify us at my e-mail: hernan.marti.isaac@gmail.com -O you can fixes it in the GitHub Repository: https://github.com/Isaaker/Sword
+If you find a bug you can notify us at my e-mail: hernan.marti.isaac@gmail.com .

+O you can fixes it in the GitHub Repository: https://github.com/Isaaker/Sword